-Once the center-channel speaker is installed, position the left-front and right-front speakers so that they are as far away from one another as the center-channel speaker is from the preferred listening position.
-Ideally, the front-channel speakers should be placed so that their tweeters are no more than 60cm above or below the tweeter in the center-channel speaker.
+Position the left-front and right-front speakers so that they are as far away from one another as from the preferred listening position.

-Depending on the specifics of your room acoustics, you may find that imaging is improved by moving the front-left and front-right speakers slightly forward of the center-channel speaker.
 If possible, adjust all front loudspeakers so that they are aimed at ear height when you are seated in the listening position.